 Is taking credit cards with Open Dental right for my practice?

-The two companies you can use with Open Dental are X-Charge (a subsidiary of Open Edge) and PayConnect.
+The three companies you can use with Open Dental are X-Charge (a subsidiary of Open Edge), Pay Simple, and PayConnect.

 Open Dental’s website references the ability to securely store cards for recurring use, which is available with either processor.
-Open Dental states that both X-Charge and PayConnect use a process called tokenization, where sensitive credit card details are replaced by a “token” that you can save.
-Cards stored through tokens will not show card numbers, as seen in the Open Dental screenshot, below.
+Open Dental states that the companies use a process called tokenization, where sensitive credit card details are replaced by a “token” that you can save.
+Cards stored through tokens will not show card numbers.

 However, it’s worth noting that many processors offer tokenization and can provide a secure card storage vault.